 Conversational commerce is the practice of using social interaction to sell products or services.
 Chatbots and voice assistants have long been offering customer service help and now they’re branching out into sales, too.

-A number of top brands and retailers are beginning to use conversational commerce to add a more personable touch to their online sales strategies and consumers are reacting to the experience positively.
+A number of top brands and retailers are using conversational commerce to add a more personable touch to their online sales strategies and consumers are reacting to the experience positively.
 Here’s what you need to know about this tech, from how it works to the benefits it could hold for your company.

 Conversational Commerce: What’s it all about?